 Derived from a Sanskrit word ‘to yoke’ or ‘to unite,’ yoga refers to an art of uniting or bringing harmony between the mind and the body.
 The subtle science and art of healthy living has been present on Earth since time immemorial and is believed to be in practice even before religion or other belief systems were formed.
-In one of the legends, it is believed that Shiva was the first yogi or guru, or Adiyogi or Adi Guru.
+There is biggest importance of the spiritual side of yoga.
+As it is believed that one of the legends, Shiva was the first yogi or guru, or Adiyogi or Adi Guru.

 While many people practice yoga for physical fitness and better posture and flexibility, yoga is considered to be a spiritual discipline that aims to achieve a state of self-realization by uniting individual consciousness with that of universal consciousness.
 Such a union leads to the neutralization of thoughts and behaviors that can create a sense of spiritual awakening and liberate a person from all kinds of suffering.
 In simpler words, the spiritual side of yoga refers to learning who you really are and getting acquainted with your inner desires.
 It helps a person to develop an elevated sense of wisdom that could make a person’s life more stable and productive.

 Without the spiritual side of yoga, it would be nothing more than a gym session or fitness class.
 Yoga combines the elements of physical fitness and mental stability; it helps one through emotional stress and psychological challenges.
 Yoga helps in creating awareness and being conscious of the spirits and energies around us.
 Not only that, but you also become aware of your own actions and capable of relinquishing control of the way you react to adversities in a more peaceful and calm manner.

 Yoga Leading To Spiritual Awakeness